Shruti-Raj-Vansh-Singh/Speech-text-summarizer/README.md

 # Speech-text-summarizer
-This projects aims at summarizing speech using Mozilla's DeepSpeech Speech to text API
+This projects aims at summarizing speech using Mozilla's DeepSpeech Speech to text API.
+For text summarization LSTM and attention mechanism is used.